 The F4 Phantom was originally developed for the US Navy by McDonnell Douglas, in St Louis, Missouri.
 It could fly at over Mach 2.2 (2.2 times the speed of sound) and set 15 world records for in-flight performance.
 These included absolute speed (Mach 2.5) and absolute altitude (over 98,000ft – worth remembering when a Jumbo Jet flies at 35,000ft).
 Whilst not as sleek as the Sea Fury, there was an undoubted rugged and purposeful beauty about the Phantom.

 It is clear that folding does not have to compromise performance.

-We designed the AC ATTO around a Gates carbon belt-drive, the best there is.
-This not only delivers outstanding, consistent performance but also means the AC ATTO does without a dirty chain and is completely oil-free – something that is very important for an urban folding bike.
+We designed the ATTO around a Gates carbon belt-drive, the best there is.
+This not only delivers outstanding, consistent performance but also means the ATTO does without a dirty chain and is completely oil-free – something that is very important for an urban folding bike.